ljrnbg/zfs-previous-versions-macos/README.md

 * Finder access to the snapshot directories

-The project is primarily intended for **TrueNAS SMB shares**, but there are no hard-coded TrueNAS server or share names.
+The project has been tested with both **TrueNAS CORE and TrueNAS SCALE SMB shares**, but there are no hard-coded TrueNAS server or share names.

 It may also work with other ZFS/Samba implementations that expose snapshots through `.zfs/snapshot`.